kgisl/pythonFDP/manual/PC-2_Python.md

 	- Which taxi to dispatch?
 - String practice http://j.mp/rotateCC
 - Lab practice - http://j.mp/tileSolverCC
+	- perfect for learning the application of an algorithm.
+Interestingly, the solution can be reduced to one line, which incidentally, can also be a non-typical python code statement.

 ## Step 2
 - Dictionary concepts http://j.mp/reverseDictionary